 - For those who can’t get out to Virginia to ride Meadowood I highly recommend either the Hoyles Mill Connector or the Seneca Ridge Trail (SRT).
 Both of these trails are point to point, so riders can just ride out to where they feel comfortable and then just turn back.
 Both the SRT and Hoyles Mill trails have few technical features but offer enough elevation change to help you begin building endurance and perfect your shifting and braking skills.

 - If you’ve got Wakefieled down, then it’s time to head to Rosaryville State Park in Maryland.
 Rosaryville’s perimeter loop is a regional favorite, and once you put knobbies on the ground you’ll understand why.
 The perimeter loop (I usually ride it clockwise) is a super fun trail.
 It was partially built by my good friend Austin Steo of the Trail Conservancy and has some super fun swoopy sections.
 Rosaryville will introduce you to the finer points of riding and controlling your bike at higher speeds.
 Trust me, you’ll have a blast on this trail.
 Rosaryville is also another trail where you may encounter multiple other user groups, including equestrians and hiking enthusiasts.
 More opportunities to be a a mountain bike ambassador.

 - With Rosaryville under your belt you should now begin exploring some of the other destinations in the region.
 Schaefer Farms, Fairland, and Little Bennet to name a few.
 By now your endurance should be pretty good and you should be ready for some of the more advanced trails, including Patapsco State Park.
 Patapsco has a myriad of options.
 One of the most popular and one of my favorite area destinations is the Avalon area of the park.
-Avalon used to be my local trail and I rode it virtually daily in the early 90s to mid 2Ks.
+Avalon used to be my local trail and I rode it virtually daily in the early 90s to early 2Ks.
 At Patapsco you’ll put together all of the skills you’ve been building during the rides above.
 You’ll experience technical riding, steep short climbs, long grinders, awesome descents and fantastic ridge-line trails.
 You’ll also encounter a myriad of natural obstacles, including technical rock gardens, creek crossings, small drops, and lots of log overs.
 You can literally spend an entire season just riding Patapsco.